 |

-- The work was also presented in the LCC'11 (Logic and Computational Complexity) workshop.
+- Also presented in the LCC'11 (Logic and Computational Complexity) workshop.
 Presentation slides:

 .